folio-org/raml-module-builder/README.md

 layer.

 **Important Note:** For performance reasons the Postgres client will return accurate counts for result sets with less than 50,000 results.
 Queries with over 50,000 results will return an estimated count.

-**Important Note:** The embedded Postgres can not run as root.

-**Important Note:** The embedded Postgres relies on the `en_US.UTF-8` (*nix) / `american_usa` (win) locale.
-If this locale is not installed the Postgres will not start up properly.

-**Important Note:** Currently we only support Postgres version 10.
-We cannot use version 11 because of reduced platform support of postgresql-embedded ([postgresql-embedded supported versions](https://github.com/yandex-qatools/postgresql-embedded/commit/15685611972bacd8ba61dd7f11d4dbdcb3ba8dc1), [PostgreSQL Database Download](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)).

 The PostgresClient expects tables in the following format: